The Sartorialist: Details

 Schuman began The Sartorialist with the idea of creating a two-way dialogue about the world of fashion and its relationship to daily life.

 He describes his philosophy as trying to echo how fashion designers looked at what they saw on the street:

 I thought I could shoot people on the street the way designers looked at people, and get and give inspiration to lots of people in the process.
 My only strategy when I began The Sartorialist was to try and shoot style in a way that I knew most designers hunted for inspiration.

-Schuman collaborated with numerous advertising campaigns: for The Gap and Verizon, with Kiehl's on an exclusively commissioned product and campaign surrounding Father's Day, Nespresso, DKNY Jeans, Gant, OVS, Crate & Barrel.
-Burberry, meanwhile, tapped Schuman to shoot the groundbreaking social media-cum-advertising “Art of the Trench” project.
+Schuman's creative and professional partnerships included a variety of large corporate entities: The Gap, Verizon, Kiehl's, Nespresso, DKNY Jeans, Gant, OVS, and Crate & Barrel.
+Burberry hired Schuman as a photographer for the “Art of the Trench” project.

-Schuman began getting other work from serious fashion publications.
-Condé Nast tapped him to do something similar during Paris Fashion Week for its style.com website.
-He also regularly works events for Saks Fifth Avenue, and says French Vogue editor Carine Roitfeld has also talked to him about doing something for her magazine.
+Schuman also worked with fashion publications.
+For Condé Nast's style.com website, Schuman covered Paris Fashion Week.
+He regularly works events for Saks Fifth Avenue.

 In 2009, an anthology of Schuman's favourite shots from around the world was published as a book entitled The Sartorialist.